Hydraulic and Pneumatic Mechanisms

 Language of instruction

 The aim of the course is to provide students with knowledge of construction of hydrostatic devices principally from the user aspect.
-They will be cognizant of properties of already constructed and tested devices, and apply the acquired knowledge in designing and projection of manufacturing machines, industrial robots, manipulators (including peripheral equipment and end effectors), and manipulation devices in general.
+They will be cognizant of properties of already in praxis constructed and tested devices, and apply the acquired knowledge in designing and projection of manufacturing machines, industrial robots, manipulators (including peripheral equipment and end effectors), and manipulation devices in general.

 Specification of controlled education, way of implementation and compensation for absences